This is a big decision which depends on your circumstances. It’s important to have all the information you need to make it.

-Once you have an idea of which of the available options you think may work best for you, we suggest that you consider getting guidance and/or advice before proceeding any further.
-In fact, if your transfer value is £30,000 or larger, and you wish to transfer out of the pension Scheme, you have to take advice in order to do so.
+We recommend that you take advice if you’re thinking about transferring your pension.
+In fact, if your transfer value (excluding DC benefits/AVCs) is £30,000 or more and you wish to transfer out of the Scheme to a DC arrangement, you have to take advice from an FCA authorised financial adviser in order to do so.

 By taking financial advice on your retirement options, you’ll receive a specific recommendation on the most suitable option for you, based on your own personal circumstances and financial situation.

 This advice must be provided by a person who is appropriately regulated by the Financial Conduct Authority (FCA).
 This register shows firms that are regulated to provide advice or pension products.

 The Trustees are unable to provide you with advice.
 They are not responsible for any advice provided so any concerns or about advice should be addressed to the financial adviser.